montehurd/mediawiki-quickstart/README.md

 SKIP_SKIN=1 ./fresh_install
 ```

-## Bypass all confirmations for removing and re-installing Mediawiki files and containers
+## Bypass all confirmations for removing and re-installing MediaWiki files and containers

 Use with caution as this proceeds with these destructive actions without confirmation